| Associate Professor

 I participated in Math for Social Justice at Rollins College in Winter Park, FL, May 21-22, 2016.
 Offered through and funded by the Associated Colleges of the South.
 Continuing collaborations with Dr. John Ross from Southwestern.

-Multiple classes count in the interdisciplinary initiative, Global Health Paideia Cluster.
+Multiple classes have counted in the interdisciplinary initiative, Global Health Paideia Cluster.

 I N Q U I R Y L E A R N I N G